Close-Up Forever Summer concert deaths: Suspects

 On June 1, 2016, the NBI arrested in a buy bust operation five persons allegedly involved in the sale of illegal drugs at the CloseUp Forever Summer concert.
 Arrested were Marc Deen, his wife Erica Valbuena, Thomas Halili, Martin Dimacali and Seergeoh Villanueva (alias Gio).
 During the buy bust operation conducted in Parañaque, Atty.
 Joel Tovera, chief of the NBI's Anti-Illegal Drugs Division, said it was Villanueva who handed a small medicine bottle containing 10 pieces of ecstasy pills after receiving the marked money.
 The NBI agents proceeded to the condominium unit where Deen was waiting for his share of the proceeds of the ecstasy sale.
 Inside Deen's condominium unit was a kitchen type laboratory where the illegal drugs were being manufactured.
 Also recovered in the operation were synthetic materials, various drug paraphernalia and a manual on making illegal drugs such as methamphetamine hydrochloride or shabu, D-lysergic acid diethylamide and gamma-Hydroxybutyric acid (GHB) or liquid ecstasy.

 Reactions

 In a statement posted on their official Facebook page, CloseUp extended their sympathies to the families of the fatalities, and vowed to extend medical assistance support so the victims may fully recover.

-Then presumptive President-elect Rodrigo Duterte called a press conference on May 26 in response to the concert deaths.
+Then presumptive president-elect Rodrigo Duterte called a press conference on May 26 in response to the concert deaths.
 He questioned how illegal drugs entered the concert, despite police presence.
 He also called for reshuffling of police and military personnel, and increased security during concerts to prevent illegal drugs from being smuggled into the event.

-Senator Tito Sotto said in a privilege speech in the Senate that the use of the over-the-counter drug "Wari-Activ" (muscle pain killer, also known as laughing gas) is one of the reasons for the death of 5 people in the concert.
+Then-Senator Tito Sotto said in a privilege speech that the use of the over-the-counter drug "Wari-Activ" (muscle pain killer, also known as laughing gas) was one of the reasons for the death of 5 people in the concert.